ClimateMind/climatemind-nlp/README.md

 ## Development

 We're currently at work labeling thousands of sentences for our models!
-If you want to see some of our WIP models just head over to `src/model_dev`.
+If you want to see some of our WIP model code just head over to `src/model_dev`.
 Otherwise check back later for dataset & model releases.

 ## Thanks